Included Plugins

 Each operator can also be negated, so for example a filter can select values which do

-not start with a substring by negating the starts with
+not start with a substring by negating the starts with operator.

-Operators are then combined with either All
+Operators are then combined with either All or Any filters matching.

 Group By